NickFasulo/NickFasulo/README.md

 </div>
 <h3>:man_technologist: About Me:</h3>
 <p>
-Hi, I'm a software engineer with deep interests in web development and building awesome fullstack apps.
-I've developed and maintained several different applications in collaborative environments, and I'm actively looking to contribute to another great team.
+I'm an ex-army medic turned software engineer with deep interests in software development and building awesome frontend experiences.
+Throughout my involvement as part of a development team, I've paired my laidback personality and commitment for striving towards excellence to be someone my team can depend on.
+In addition to my tech skills, I balance the importance of teamwork with self motivation, as I demonstrated during my time in the military where I was making split second decisions independently.
+I'm excited to continue collaborating with other developers who are also committed to supporting one another.
 </p>
 <a href="https://nick-fasulo-portfolio.vercel.app">
   <img src="https://img.shields.io/badge/Porfolio-Nick%20Fasulo-lightgrey" alt="Portfolio"/>